 What gardener doesn't have extra zucchini?
 Or the vegetable lover who likes going to the Farmers Market and buys more than one can eat?

-I am one of these people who always has some extra zucchini in the fridge thinking what I can do with it.
+I am one of these people who always have some extra zucchini in the fridge, thinking about what I can do with it.

 I decided to make some cake this time because last week I made some zucchini fritters and the week before some zucchini and tomato soup.
 Before that, I made a delicious baked zucchini tomato and mozzarella casserole.

 As you can see, I have few recipes in my repertoire, and summer is short in Minnesota.
 You have to take advantage of fresh vegetables and Farmers Market every week as I do:

 I just cannot resist when I see beautiful vegetables.
 And it is not only that.